Highfivery/zero-spam-for-wordpress/readme.txt

 == Changelog ==

 = 1.3.0 =
-* Removed Grunt creation of the trunk directoy
+* Removed Grunt creation of the trunk directory
 * Added spam detection script to registration form

 = 1.2.1 =